Danko-Lab/PROseq_Shapes/README.md

 # PROseq_Shapes
-Comparison of two neural network methods for transcription unit annotation using precision nuclear run-on (PRO-seq)
+Accurate de novo transcription unit annotation from run-on and sequencing data

-Understanding the functional elements of the genome that regulate gene expression provides critical insight into the processes governing cell development and differentiation, and related disease mechanisms.
-An effective strategy for annotating functional elements is to measure de novo transcription along the genome.
-However, the relationship between transcription and functional element annotations is far from straightforward, and features within the transcriptional signal are often subtle and challenging to model.
-Assays such as precision nuclear run-on and sequencing (PRO-seq) are a rich source of transcriptional information and numerous annotation methods have been developed to mine these data.
-We hypothesize that there is additional information in PRO-seq data that has not been leveraged by previous methods.
-Here we investigate two computational approaches that attempt to identify and model this information and use it to improve genome annotations across a variety of cell types.
-Each method employs a neural network since these are well suited to the non-linear nature of the task.
-The first is a convolutional neural network (CNN) combined with a hidden Markov model (HMM), and the second is a conditional generative adversarial network (cGAN).
-Comparisons with existing methods that used the same input data showed a performance improvement for the first of our methods (CNN-HMM).
-The CNN used by this method was able to reliably pick out multiple features from the PRO-seq data, thus providing evidence for our original hypothesis.
-The cGAN, in contrast, shows great potential for producing fully labeled, simulated PRO-seq data.
+Annotations of functional elements in Metazoan genomes are critical tools used to provide insight into the processes governing cell development, differentiation, and disease.
+Run-on and sequencing assays measure the production of nascent RNAs and can provide an effective data source for discovering functional elements.
+However, the accurate inference of functional elements from run-on and sequencing data remains an open problem because the signal is noisy and challenging to model.
+Here we investigated computational approaches that convert run-on and sequencing data into annotations representing transcription units, including genes and non-coding RNAs.
+We developed a convolutional neural network trained to identify different parts in the anatomy of a transcription unit, called CGAP, which we stitched together into transcript annotations using a hidden Markov model (HMM).
+Comparison against existing methods showed a small but significant performance improvement using our novel CGAP-HMM approach.
+We developed a voting system to ensemble the top three annotation strategies, resulting in large and significant improvements over the best performing method.
+Finally, we also report a conditional generative adversarial network (cGAN) as a generative approach to transcription unit annotation that showed promise for further development.
+Collectively our work provides tools for de novo transcription unit annotation from run-on and sequencing data that are accurate enough to be useful in many applications.

 ## Citation

 If you use this code or the resulting assemblies, please cite the following paper:

-*Comparison of two neural network methods for transcription unit annotation using precision nuclear run-on (PRO-seq)* <br />
+*Accurate de novo transcription unit annotation from run-on and sequencing data* <br />
 Paul R. Munn, Jay Chia, Charles G. Danko <br />
 Unpublished